.

 Year 2023

-Mask intervened in ceramic, fabric and embroidered paper
+Mask made of ceramic, fabric and embroidered paper

 We cannot forget what happened.
-This is my way of reflecting on it, and I leave it up to the viewer's interpretation.
-March 14, 2020, the historic global lockdown.
+This is my way of reflecting on it, and I leave it to the viewer's interpretation.
+Historic March 14, 2020, global lockdown.

 Emotions

-Human emotions are crazy, we have no choice but to experience each one of them.
+Human emotions are crazy; we have no choice but to experience each and every one of them.

 Year 2022

-There's a struggle of emotions because what you feel and what you think don't match.
-This disrupts your peace of mind, and you expect to do your best, even though sometimes you can't do anything and you have to let yourself go.
+There's a struggle of emotions because what you feel and what you think don't align.
+This disrupts your peace of mind, and you try to do your best, even though sometimes you can't do anything and have to let go.

-Have you ever felt like straightening a painting or rearranging something to feel better?
-If so, you can empathize with this work, which attempts to parody visual perception and its laws.
+Have you ever needed to straighten a picture or move something around to feel better?
+If so, you can empathize with this work that parodies visual perception and its laws.

 You decide if you want to live in a hostile world or prefer to look with love at the details it gives us.

-A clear example of "recreating" in idealism and falling in love with a poetic idea, even if it's not functional.
-The very life of aesthetes and poets, without any remedy.
+A clear example of "reveling" in idealism and falling in love with a poetic, albeit impractical, idea.
+The very life of hopeless aesthetes and poets.